Excipient: Glidants

 Glidants are used to promote powder flow by reducing interparticle friction and cohesion.
 These are used in combination with lubricants as they have no ability to reduce wall friction.
 Examples include silica gel, fumed silica, talc, and magnesium carbonate.
 However, some silica gel glidants such as Syloid(R) 244 FP and Syloid(R) XDP are multi-functional and offer several other performance benefits in addition to reducing interparticle friction including moisture resistance, taste, marketing, etc.

 Lubricants

 Lubricants prevent ingredients from clumping together and from sticking to the tablet punches or capsule filling machine.
-Lubricants also ensure that tablet formation and ejection can occur with low friction between the solid and die wall.
+Lubricants also ensure that tablet formation and ejection can occur with low friction between the solid and the wall.

 Common minerals like talc or silica, and fats, e.g. vegetable stearin, magnesium stearate or stearic acid are the most frequently used lubricants in tablets or hard gelatin capsules.
 Lubricants are agents added in small quantities to tablet and capsule formulations to improve certain processing characteristics.
 While lubricants are often added to improve manufacturability of the drug products, it may also negatively impact the product quality.
 For example, extended mixing of lubricants during blending may results in delayed dissolution and softer tablets, which is often referred to as "over-lubrication".
 Therefore, optimizing lubrication time is critical during pharmaceutical development.

 There are three roles identified with lubricants as follows: